 Start by using a face cream for sensitive skin with gentle, deeply hydrating ingredients.
 These include ceramides, hyaluronic acid, aloe vera, and colloidal oatmeal.

 Another type of moisturizer you can consider is a non-comedogenic moisturizing cream.
 This product tends to be more emollient than other formulas, which often have watery textures that tend to evaporate off the skin quickly.

 Also, add another deep moisturizing product to your daily regimen.
 Consider using a serum with hyaluronic acid since it helps your skin retain more moisture even during the harshest weather condition.

 Another option you can consider is a facial oil packed with omega fatty acids.
 Omega fatty acids are nutrients that hydrate and protect the skin barrier, helping your skin stay moisturized.

-If you want to try a new product, make sure you do a test spot on your face for at least two nights to check if you develop a rash or any irritation.
+If you want to try a new product such as NULASTIN, make sure you do a test spot on your face for at least two nights to check if you develop a rash or any irritation.